 Listen to audiobooks, summary, exclusive content, and lots more … on Blinkist non-fiction summary App.
 Take a 7-day risk-free trial.
 You won’t be charged if you cancel before the trial expires.
 I highly recommend this app.

 Where Good Ideas Come From Summary Video by Steven Johnson

 Who could better than explain than the author himself, right?

-Watch this TED video where Steven Johnson (The author of this book) beautifully explains where good ideas come from.
+Watch the TED video where Steven Johnson (The author of this book) beautifully explains where good ideas come from.

 An absolute must-watch!

 Where Good Ideas Come From Review

 Whew!
 This was one hell of a book, which forced me to re-evaluate my ideas and learn where they actually come from.

 Worst of all, it had so much scientific jargon.

 I was scratching my head during the chapter where the author started discussing how carbon and water have cool properties that contributed to evolution.